 - Orphan newborns pose an even bigger challenge to provide complete nutrition during the important growth and mental development stages

 Some people try using raw goat’s milk rather than puppy formula.
 However, raw goat’s milk does not provide the protein or fat content puppies and kittens need to grow.
 Also, raw goat’s milk can carry the risk of bacterial disease, which can lead to a catastrophic infection if introduced to a neonate who lacks a competent immune system.
-Commercial milk replacers like Breeder’s Edge® Foster Care GM™ and Breeder’s Edge® Foster Care™ provide complete nutrition to growing newborns without causing nutritional diarrhea.
+Commercial milk replacers for puppies and kittens like Breeder’s Edge® Foster Care GM™ and Breeder’s Edge® Foster Care™ provide complete nutrition to growing newborns without causing nutritional diarrhea.

 Puppy and Kitten Bottle Feeding

+So how do you feed a puppy milk replacer?
+When mom’s milk is not available, feeding puppy or kitten milk replacer can make a critical difference.
+Learn how do you feed a puppy or kitten milk replacer.
 Bottle-feeding the litter one or more times a day until mom comes into her milk is another management tool.
 By doing this, the puppies or kittens do not have to contend with the flush of milk at two weeks, which gives them a loose stool.
 When once-a-day feeding is used, their system is processing maximum calories from birth, and they achieve a more even growth curve.
 This also helps in decreasing losses.
 Losses at 48 hours to one week are usually caused by malnutrition and do not have to happen.

 How to Make Sure All Puppies are Nursing